+Rey Information - for explanator y motos, se

-Policy consultation period 1 November 2021 to 7 January 2022
+1 November 2022 to 6 January 2023

-Policy determined on February 2022
+Policy determined on 21 March 2023

+Policy published on school website 22 March 2023

 Policy contact name and position Laura Handel, Headteacher

-Amendments after determination 1 -
+Amendments after determination -

-Department for Education school Inumber 878-2623
+Department for Education school number 878-2623

 Age range 4 to 11.
 There is also Early Years provision from 2

 Type of school Foundation primary school

 Admissions authority Governing Board

 Normal round intake Reception

-Published Admission Number 20)23-24 60
+Published Admission Number 20: 60

-Priority for children to another se etting Tavistock College 1
+Priority for children to another set Tavistock College 1

 Priority for children from another setting No

 Designated religious character No

+Priority according to faith No

 Admissions catchment area Yes - see below

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council 2 Yes, if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Forn า Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-Key Dates Normal round T
+Key Dates Normal round to Red

-When to apply 15 November 2022 to the National Closing Date which is 15 January 2023
+When to apply 15 November 2023 to 15 January 2024

-Decision National Offer Date which is 17 April 2023
+Decision 16 April 20 spril 2024

-When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2
+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 2023
+Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 28 July 20 233
+Deadline to hear appeal 26 July 2024

 Key Dates In-Year admission

-ne 2023 for Year Groups 1 to 6
+When to apply from 1 June 2024 for Year Groups 1 to 6

-ptember 2023 for Reception
+from 1 September 2024 for Reception

-Decision within 10 school days of an application
+Decision within 15 school days of an application

-chool days after refusal
+When to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+Deadline to hear appeal adline to hear appeal within 30 school days of the form being submitted